goroda/Compressed-Continuous-Computation/README.md

 Using this option can toggle whether or not static or shared libraries should be built

+#### BUILD_SUB_LIBS
+Default: `OFF'

+Using this option can toggle whether or not to build each sub-library into its own library

 ## Systems I have tested on